stuart-knock/BrainNetworkModels/PlottingTools/README.md

     use_fltk()

-at the Octave command prompt.
+at the Octave command prompt, the default gnuplot is painfully slow...